 Right to Review.
 Corporations are required to keep a record of its members, with their names and addresses.
 (Corp.
 Code §8320(a).)
-Except for telephone numbers and email addresses, members have the right to inspect and copy the association's membership list (Civ.
-Code §5210).
-The other exception on copying names and address are those who chose to opt-out of the membership list.
-A membership list is defined to include a member's name, property address, and mailing address.
+Members have the right to inspect and copy the association's membership list (Civ.
+Code §5200 and §5205).
+A membership list is defined to include a member's name, property address, mailing address and email address, but not including information for members who have opted out pursuant to Civ.
+Code §5220.
 (Civ.
 Code §5200(a)(9).)

 Copy Costs.
 Associations can bill the requesting member for the direct and actual cost of copying the membership list.
 Associations must first inform the member of the costs before copying the requested documents.
 (Civ.
 Code §5205(f).)

 Deadline for Producing.
 The right to inspect is at reasonable times, upon five business days' written demand.
 (Civ.
 Code §5210(b).)

 Purpose for Request.
 The member requesting the list shall state the purpose for the request, which purpose shall be reasonably related to the requester's interest as a member.
 If the board reasonably believes that the information in the list will be used for another purpose, it may deny the member access to the list.
 If the request is denied, in any subsequent action brought by the member the association will have the burden to prove that the member would have used the information for purposes unrelated to his interest as a member.
 (Civ.
 Code §5225.)

 A corporation has the burden of proving that the member will allow use of the information for purposes unrelated to the person’s interest as a member. ...Mere speculation that the member will use the information for an improper purpose is not sufficient to nullify inspection rights; any suspicion must be based on adequate facts in order to justify denial of inspection.
 (Tract No. 7260 Association, Inc. v.
 Parker, internal cites deleted.)